elementary/docs/writing-apps/the-basic-setup.md

 ## Developer "SDK"

 At the time of this writing, elementary OS doesn't have a full SDK like Android or iOS.
-But luckily, we only need a couple simple apps to get started writing code.
+But luckily, we only need a couple apps to get started writing code.

 ### Code

 ![Code icon](https://elementary.io/images/thirdparty-icons/apps/128/io.elementary.code.svg)

-The first piece of our simple "SDK" is Code.
+The first piece of our "SDK" is Code.
 This comes by default with elementary OS.
 It comes with some helpful features like syntax highlighting, auto-save, and a Folder Manager.
 There are other extensions for Code as well, like the Outline, Terminal, Word Completion, or Devhelp extensions.
 Play around with what works best for you.

 ### Terminal